 It is just another Sunday at the Plaza Dorrego.
 For me, this late afternoon in Buenos Aires feels as if I have stumbled upon a movie set.
 We had been strolling over the San Telmo market where a mix of antiques and knick knacks found their way to new owners, locals and tourists alike.
 When merchants packed up their wares, other locals started to install a dance floor.
 Black canvas was rolled out on the pavement and attached the tiles with duct tape.
 Shortly after, music sounded from a ghetto blaster: tango music.

 Locals old and young paired up spontaneously for a first dance.
 Even though the tango is an eminently passionate dance that makes me think of the phrase of Dutch writer Simon Carmiggelt ‘Dansen is een verticale uiting van een horizontaal verlangen’ which translates as ‘Dancing is the vertical expression of a horizontal desire’, it does not need to be danced with your partner in love alone.
 Whenever you invite someone for a tanda – a set of four tango songs – you are supposed to complete the tanda with that person.
 After a tanda, you can switch partners for a change in dance dynamics.
-This is exactly what happens here and makes that this social weekly event spread a wonderful affectionate vibe.
+This is exactly what happens here and what makes this social weekly dance a social event with a wonderfully affectionate vibe.

 As I watch the Porteños savouring the moment, circling the floor with their dance partner while the afternoon becomes evening I wish I could join them there on the improvised dance floor.
 At the same time, I hope no one will ask me to stand up from my front row pavement seat.
 I would not want to disappoint an Argentinian man with my lack of knowledge of the dance that developed here – around the Rio de la Plata – in the mid-19th century.